 What Is Interactive Media Design?

 Interactive media is everywhere in this modern, technical world and many Americans use dozens of interactive media devices and programs every day.
 Read on to learn about more types of interactive media and the designers behind it.
-Schools offering Animation degrees can also be found in these popular choices.

 Interactive media is any electronic that responds to a human command in a specific and defined way.
 Interactive media includes not only video games, but also is the underlying principal to applications on a smart phone because they react to your touch.
 Search engines are another example because they respond to queries you type into the search boxes.